OlegDzhuraev/OsnovaFramework/Readme.md

 Actually **Layers have no specific run order support**, so it is preferred to use one Layer for all systems, if your systems are order-sensitive.

 ### Filters
 Filters allow you to get all type-specific components.
 For example, in MoveSystem you need to gather all MoveComponents from entities.
-There you use filter.
+There you use the filter.

 Basic of usage you can see in the Systems partition.